 “In my experience, customers that pay a down payment are more likely to pay the remaining balance,” says marketing consultant Jacob Landis-Eigsti.
 “For smaller projects, sometimes I’ll require payment in advance.
 You need to have a compelling reputation to make this work, however.”

 8. Agree on Termination

-Should one of you need to terminate the contract, specify on what grounds (if any) that is permissible and that payment for all work up to that point is still required by a certain number of days following the termination.
+Should one of you need to terminate the contract, specify on what grounds (if any) that are permissible and whether payment for all work up to that point is still required for a certain number of days following the termination.

 9. Make Payment Easy

-Offer to receive payment in a number of ways.
+Offer to receive payment in several ways.
 In addition to receiving payments via credit card, opt to receive payments via PayPal, Stripe, checks, or Automated Clearing House.
 If your client uses mobile payment applications (such as Zelle, Venmo, or CashApp), offer to accept payment through those methods as well.

 Small-Business Debt Collection Once Invoices Go Unpaid

-Keeping communication open and professional makes it easy for delinquent clients to save face and provide an explanation for the late payment, especially if you’ve established a long-standing relationship with the client and they’ve honored invoices in the past.
+Keeping communication open and professional makes it easy for delinquent clients to save face and provide an explanation for the past due payment, especially if you’ve established a long-standing relationship with the client and they’ve honored invoices in the past.